-Still traveling on NY-22 South, I arrived in Wadhams where there’s a major destination for foodies: Dogwood.
+Still traveling on NY-22 South, I arrived in Wadhams where there’s a major destination for foodies: Dogwood Bread Company.
 Wadhams is a hamlet in Westport where there is a train depot/theater, the aptly named Depot Theatre, and Ledge Hill Brewing Co.

 Dogwood Bread Company and Bakery

-Every Wednesday and Friday night at Dogwood is pizza night.
-They have a wood fired oven and are known for their artisanal breads.
+Every Wednesday and Friday night at Dogwood is pizza night!
+They have a wood-fired oven and are known for their artisanal breads.
 They have a cafe, serve as a community meeting spot, and host live music.
 It’s a great space to hang out and read, or to hear live music and eat delicious pizza.
-And yes, the pizza is so good that the space usually fills up fast.
+And yes, the pizza is so good that the place fills up fast!

 Right in the center of Wadhams, a waterfall rages in spring, but by mid-summer the water eases up and serves as a great swimming hole.
 All you have to do is walk outside Dogwood and cross the bridge.
 You will find this roadside attraction next to the Wadhams Public Library.